aln-1/speedtest-php/README.md

     [bytesSent:protected] => 0
 )
 ```
-showing only first and last callback results from the download method.
+*(showing only first and last callback results from the download method)*

 ## Credits
 This project is ported from the [Python version](https://github.com/sivel/speedtest-cli) by Matt Martz